FLAMEGPU/docs/flamegpu/modelspec.rst

 After completing the agent function agents then move into the state specified within the ``nextState`` element.
 Both the current and ``nextState`` values are required to have values which exist as a state/name within the state list (states) definition.
 The ``reallocate`` element is used as an optional flag to indicate the possibility that an agent performing the agent function may die as a result (and hence require removing from the agent population).
-By default this value is assumed ``true`` however if a value of false is specified then the processes for removing dead agents will not be executed even if an agent indicates it has died (see agent function definitions in \cref{sec:33}).
+By default this value is assumed ``true`` however if a value of false is specified then the processes for removing dead agents will not be executed even if an agent indicates it has died (see agent function definitions in :ref:`Defining an Agent function`).
 The ``RNG`` element represents a flag to indicate the requirement of random number generation within the agent function.
-If this value is ``true`` then an additional argument (demonstrated in \cref{sec:37}) is passed to the agent function which holds a number of seeds used for parallel random number generation.
+If this value is ``true`` then an additional argument (demonstrated in :ref:`Using Random Number Generation`) is passed to the agent function which holds a number of seeds used for parallel random number generation.

 .. code-block:: xml